-The best bait for snook include pilchards, herring, and sardines which you can usually catch with a cast net.
+The best live bait for snook include white bait (scaled sardines), threadfin herring (greenbacks), and pinfish which can be caught with a cast net.
 You can also use live pinfish or grunts which you can catch yourself with a small hook setup or a sabiki rig, or simply buy some live shrimp.

 When trying to determine the best snook lures to use, you want to find something that resembles that baitfish that the snook are feeding on in the area.
 In addition to the artificial lure looking like the bait, the action must also be the same the way in moves through the water on the retrieve.
 Some lures are designed for top water, some are suspended to move just under the water.
 Others may bounce off the bottom like a jig.
 Pay attention, and understand how the lure works before attempting to use it.
 Once you have the hang of it, then you can experiment with different speeds or techniques to see what works better.
 Below is a list of a few of the more popular snook fishing lures.

 - Heddon Super Spook Jr